AlexanderSenf/pipelines_intro/README.md

 is possible to combine multiple tools and workflows in the same `.cwl` file, it is better practice to keep the code separated.

-Each CLW CommandLineTool is an independent unit od code, which can be used to build pipelines; with each functional step to be programmed only once.
+Each CLW CommandLineTool is an independent unit of code, which can be used to build pipelines; with each functional step to be programmed only once.
 And this being a standard, there are existing libraries of tools available; such as:
 * https://github.com/ncbi/cwl-ngs-workflows-cbb
 * https://github.com/common-workflow-library/bio-cwl-tools

-These repositories also contain whole pipelines, as CWL 'Workflow`s.
+These repositories also contain whole pipelines, as CWL `Workflow`s.
+This potentially speeds up development of new pipelines by already providing ready-to-use building blocks.

 ### CWL `Workflow`